 What We Do

-MPBP, Inc. is a unique sisterhood of gamechangers educating, elevating, and investing in the communities where our sons and daughters live, work, and play.
+MPBP, Inc. is a unique sisterhood of game changers educating, elevating, and investing in the communities where we and our sons and daughters live, work, and play.

 We recognize and respect the diversity of all cultures and ethnicities among the players, their families, and friends.
-We continue to encourage our sons and daughters to be role models to the at-risk youth in our communities.
-We expect our sons and daughters to maintain a high level of character and conduct on and off the basketball court.
+We continue to encourage our sons and daughters to be role models to youth in our communities, and expect our sons and daughters to maintain a high level of character and conduct on and off the basketball court.

 We are thankful and humble for the gifts our sons and daughters have been given.
 Our organization offers itself as a resource to those who are in need.
 We provide support to the sick and shut-in.
 We also provide emotional support to those who are most in need.
 We send out the spirit of generosity.